HPSCIL/cuSTNLFFM/README.md

 References
 ========
-+ Gao, F., Masek, J., Schwaller, M., and Hall, F. On the Blending of the Landsat and MODIS Surface Reflectance: Predict Daily Landsat Surface Reflectance, IEEE Transactions on Geoscience and Remote Sensing.
++ Gao, F.; Masek, J.; Schwaller, M. and Hall, F. On the Blending of the Landsat and MODIS Surface Reflectance: Predict Daily Landsat Surface Reflectance, IEEE Transactions on Geoscience and Remote Sensing.
 2006, 44(8):2207-2218.
-+ Zhu, X., Chen, J., Gao, F., Chen, X. and Masek, J. An enhanced spatial and temporal adaptive reflectance fusion model for complex heterogeneous regions, Remote Sensing of Environment, 2010, 114(11): 2610–2623.
-+ Cheng Q, Liu H, Shen H, et al. A Spatial and Temporal Non-Local Filter Based Data Fusion[J].
-IEEE Transactions on Geoscience & Remote Sensing, 2017, PP(99):1-13
++ Cheng, Q.; Liu H.; Shen H.; Wu, P. and Zhang, L. A Spatial and Temporal Non-Local Filter Based Data Fusion.
+IEEE Transactions on Geoscience & Remote Sensing, 2017, 55(8):4476-4488

 To Cite cuSTNLFFM in Publications
 ========